Information for primary schools

 Our chemistry activities are hands-on and exciting, engaging primary school children in the subject from an early age.

 As teachers and other influencers of primary age children, you will also gain a greater appreciation of university-level chemistry and make the connections necessary to form a long-term relationship with our staff.

-The Solids Liquids and Gases show has been entertaining and educating primary children around Manchester for the last few years and highlighting challenging areas of the syllabus at the same time.
+This exciting show has been entertaining and educating primary children around Manchester for the last few years, highlighting challenging areas of the syllabus at the same time.

-Topics we tackle include forces, gases around us, solids and liquids, and changing materials along with a series of demonstrations involving dry ice or carbon dioxide, oxygen, and liquid nitrogen.
-As well as turning solids and liquids into gases, we also turn gases into liquids and have lots of fun with balloons, bangs and bottle-rockets, all of which grabs the attention of learners.
+Topics we tackle include forces, gases around us, solids and liquids, and changing materials, along with a series of demonstrations involving dry ice or carbon dioxide, oxygen and liquid nitrogen.
+As well as turning solids and liquids into gases, we also turn gases into liquids and have lots of fun with balloons, bangs and bottle-rockets.

 You can book us for an end-of-term science refresher or ask us to revisit with a hands-on workshop.